-(3) The nostrification application together with the necessary documents must be submitted to the Board via the relevant department.
+(3) The nostrification application together with the necessary documents must be submitted to the FH Board via the responsible department (Continuing Education, Study Administration and Study Law).

-(4) The decision regarding nostrification shall be made on the basis of the expert opinion of the relevant head of degree programme and the assessment of the Board in accordance with Sec.
-10 para.3 (9) in conjunction with Sec.
+(4) The decision regarding nostrification shall be made on the basis of the expert opinion of the relevant head of degree programme and the assessment of the FH Board in accordance with Sec.
+10 para.
+3 (9) in conjunction with Sec.
 6 paras.
 6 and 7 FHStG.